-At the beginning of the year, our head counselor reviewed a-g data and shared examples of barriers to A-G completion.
-We have succeeded in a large increase in our A-G completers from 72% to 76.8% last year.
+We have succeeded in continuing to increase our A-G completers from 76.8% to 80% last year.
 This is in large part due to a change in science course sequencing and our continued use of Flextime and Intervention.
-CTE enrollment continues to increase in Biomedical and Computer Science pathways.
-There has been a decrease in Photo and Animation pathway enrollment.
+CTE enrollment continues to increase in Computer Science pathways.
+There continues to be a decrease in Photo and Animation pathway enrollment.
+Our head counselor continues to review site A-G data to identify barriers and share this information with admin and staff.